DarkMatterCore/wad2bin/README.md

 * Both ticket and TMD for each converted WAD package must be installed on the target Wii console in order for this to work.
     * For this matter, the program generates a bogus WAD package at the provided output directory, using the `<title_id>_bogus.wad` naming convention.
 It can be used with regular WAD Managers to install both ticket and TMD if needed.
     * Bogus WAD packages don't have any encrypted content data, thus they're expected to return errors like `-1022` during installation with regular WAD Managers - this is expected behaviour, so don't panic.
-    * If you can't get your converted WAD package to work, try "uninstalling" the bogus WAD before installing it.
-It fixes the problem most of the time.
+    * If you can't get your converted WAD package to work, try uninstalling the bogus WAD before installing it (for real).
+This fixes the problem most of the time.
-* If the WAD ticket wasn't issued for the target console, or if the WAD isn't legit (e.g. homebrew WAD), the IOS used by the System Menu must be patched to enable the [signing bug](https://wiibrew.org/wiki/Signing_bug) on it.
-    * Regular Wii consoles: use [Simple IOS Patcher](https://gbatemp.net/download/simple-ios-patcher.25749) to install a patched System Menu IOS (IOS60 for 4.0 and 4.1, IOS70 for 4.2 and IOS80 for 4.3).
-    * Wii U consoles (vWii): use [Patched IOS80 Installer for vWii](https://gbatemp.net/threads/patched-ios80-installer-for-vwii-allows-sd-menu-custom-channels.344882) to install a patched IOS80.
 * Channel WADs get converted to `content.bin` files, while DLC WADs get converted to `<index>.bin` files.
 * If a DLC WAD is provided, it doesn't matter if it's an uncomplete WAD with missing contents, a WAD with a tampered TMD that only references the packaged contents or a full WAD with all contents: all cases are supported by wad2bin.
 There's no need to provide any content indexes.
+* DLCs can use a parent title ID that's different from the title ID from the game they belong if other games are capable of using them.
+That's why a parent title ID is required to convert DLCs.
+* Converted DLC data can be encrypted using either a null key (used by older games) or the console-specific PRNG key (used by newer games, and also old games when launched with a cIOS).
+* If the WAD ticket wasn't issued for the target console, or if the WAD isn't legit (e.g. homebrew WAD), a patched IOS must be installed and used.
+This varies depending on the converted WAD type:
+    * **Channels:** the IOS used by the System Menu must be patched to enable the [signing bug](https://wiibrew.org/wiki/Signing_bug) on it:
+        * **Regular Wii consoles:** use [Simple IOS Patcher](https://gbatemp.net/download/simple-ios-patcher.25749) to install a patched System Menu IOS (IOS60 for 4.0 and 4.1, IOS70 for 4.2 and IOS80 for 4.3).
+        * **Wii U consoles (vWii):** use [Patched IOS80 Installer for vWii](https://gbatemp.net/threads/patched-ios80-installer-for-vwii-allows-sd-menu-custom-channels.344882) to install a patched IOS80.
+    * **DLCs:** the game must be launched using a cIOS, or its required IOS version must be patched to enable the [signing bug](https://wiibrew.org/wiki/Signing_bug) on it.
+This greatly depends on:
+        * **How old the game is:** if it enforces the usage of a null key when launched through the Disc Channel.
+        * **The used launch method:** cIOS enforce the usage of the PRNG key, even on older games.
+        * **Ticket/TMD signature validity:** if it's not valid, or if the ticket wasn't issued for the target console, a patched IOS or a cIOS will always be necessary.
+        * Because of all these reasons, it's difficult to establish a clear procedure that works for every single case.
+Further trial and error by the user is encouraged.

 Supported DLCs:
 --------------